What is Bankruptcy

 Bankruptcy is a legal process in which a person or an entity is declared unable to repay debts to creditors.

 Bankruptcy is often viewed in a negative light, but it can provide relief from overwhelming debt, allow you to start over financially, and free you from most of your debts.

 A person can be made bankrupt:

-Bankruptcy typically lasts for a period of 3 years and 1 day.
+According to the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005, bankruptcy lasts for a period of 3 years and 1 day.

 Some things you should know before declaring bankruptcy include:

-Bankruptcy can impact your ability to obtain credit, travel overseas or hold certain types of employment.
+- Bankruptcy can have a variety of negative consequences, including restrictions on your ability to obtain credit, travel overseas or hold certain types of employment.

-Credit reporting agencies keep a record of your bankruptcy for (1) 5 years from the date of bankruptcy; or (2) 2 years from when the bankruptcy ends, whichever is later.
+- Credit reporting agencies keep a record of your bankruptcy for 5 years from the date you file for bankruptcy or from the date you stop making payments on a previous bankruptcy, whichever is later.

 Bankruptcy is a legal procedure.
 Seeking professional advice before you declare bankruptcy is advisable.